Understanding Thanatophobia: The Fear Of Death

 What causes thanatophobia and who is at risk?

-Many cases of thanatophobia arise due to exposure to a specific experience or event, such as the loss of a loved one, witnessing someone have a difficult death or die painfully, or experiencing firsthand trauma associated with dying or death.
+Many cases of thanatophobia (death anxiety) arise due to exposure to a specific experience or event, such as the loss of a loved one, witnessing someone have a difficult death or die painfully, or experiencing firsthand trauma associated with dying or death.

-• People with other existing phobias
+• Other existing phobias

 Studies suggest that people with thanatophobia in their 20s feel its effects more intensely, with its symptoms declining with age.
 The same research indicates that women tend to experience a second spike of thanatophobia in their 50s, while men typically do not.
+Another study tells us that anxiety in the elderly surrounding death is typically related to the process of dying, while children of the elderly tend to fear death itself.

 Symptoms of thanatophobia